 May 4 – July 15

 This exhibition gives you a glimpse into how IsraAID, Israel’s Global Humanitarian Aid Organization, responds to emergencies and supports local communities around the world — from crises and disasters, to rehabilitation and recovery.
 IsraAID provides lifesaving emergency relief for populations affected by natural disasters, epidemics and post-conflict situations.
+The exhibition is open daily on the second floor of the JCC.
+Admission to view the exhibition is free of charge.

 Cookie Addison: Geometric Vision